Where was Pieces of Her filmed? Location guide for Netflix thriller | Radio Times

 Everything you need to know about where the Toni Collette drama was filmed.

-Arriving on Netflix this Friday is Pieces of Her – a brand new thriller based on Karin Slaughter's novel of the same name.
+Toni Collette (The Sixth Sense, Little Miss Sunshine) is back on our screens in an American thriller drama based on Karin Slaughter's novel of the same name.

-Starring Toni Collette, the eight-parter follows middle-aged speech therapist Laura Oliver who appears to lead a normal life – however, when she gets caught up in the middle of a mass diner shooting with her daughter Andy (Bella Heathcote), her dark past comes back to haunt her.
+Pieces of Her follows middle-aged speech therapist Laura Oliver who appears to lead a normal life – however, when she gets caught up in the middle of a mass diner shooting with her daughter Andy (Bella Heathcote), dark secrets about her past resurface and threaten to destroy the family’s quiet existence.

-While the series is based in a sleepy town in Georgia, production actually took place on the other side of the globe.
+While the series is set in the American state of Georgia, production actually took place on the other side of the globe in Australia.

+And New South Wales Minister for the Arts Don Harwin previously spoke about filming the eight-parter there.

+“Through the NSW Government’s Made in NSW fund, and with our successful management of the COVID-19 pandemic making NSW a highly attractive place to film.
+We are sending a clear message that we are open for business, a safe location to film, and keen to welcome great opportunities to the state," he said.

 Read on for everything you need to know about the locations featured in Pieces of Her.